micahcc/compression/README.md

 The training iterations are set as 500000.

 The low bitrate (256, 512, 1024, 2048) training process follows the same strategy.

+#### MS-SSIM experiments

+You should change the distorsion loss to (1-MS_SSIM), and fine-tune the pretrained model optimized by PSNR to accelerate the training process.
+You can find more details in our released paper.
+The training strategy is similar.

 If your find our code is helpful for your research, please cite our paper.
 Besides, this code is only for research.